niekdomi/conflict.nvim/README.md

 Its inline conflict UI is similar to the one found in [VS Code](https://code.visualstudio.com/docs/sourcecontrol/merge-conflicts#_editor-conflict-markers).
-The plugin was inspired by [git-conflict.nvim](https://github.com/akinsho/git-conflict.nvim).
+The plugin was inspired by the no longer maintained [git-conflict.nvim](https://github.com/akinsho/git-conflict.nvim).
 It began as a fork but resulted in a complete rewrite focused on a simpler codebase with the latest API.